S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/consent-decision-making.md

 -   It's valuable to hear something from everyone in this round, so avoid passing.
 If you're lost for words, you can still say something like "_I need some more time to think about it_" or "_I'm unsure at this point where I stand_"

-## 5. Check for Possible Objections
+## Step 5: Check for Possible Objections

-_People indicate if they have possible objections or concerns._
+_People consider the proposal and then indicate if they have possible objections or concerns._

 This step is simply about identifying who has possible objections or concerns.
 Arguments are heard in the next step.